Docker Desktop for Windows user manual

 The Resources tab allows you to configure CPU, memory, disk, proxies, network, and other resources.
 Different settings are available for configuration depending on whether you are using Linux containers in WSL 2 mode, Linux containers in Hyper-V mode, or Windows containers.

-The Advanced tab is only available in Hyper-V mode, because in WSL 2 mode and Windows container mode these resources are managed by Windows.
+The Advanced tab is only available in Hyper-V mode, because Windows manages the resources in WSL 2 mode and Windows container mode.
 In WSL 2 mode, you can configure limits on the memory, CPU, and swap size allocated to the WSL 2 utility VM.

 Use the Advanced tab to limit resources available to Docker.

 CPUs: By default, Docker Desktop is set to use half the number of processors available on the host machine.
-To increase processing power, set this to a higher number; to decrease, lower the number.
+To increase the processing power, set this to a higher number.
+To decrease the processing power, set this to a lower number.

 Memory: By default, Docker Desktop is set to use

 2GB runtime memory, allocated from the total available memory on your machine.
 To increase the RAM, set this to a higher number.
-To decrease it, lower the number.
+To decrease the RAM, lower the number.

 Swap: Configure swap file size as needed.
 The default is 1 GB.